mongodb/specifications/source/compression/OP_COMPRESSED.rst

 =====

 *Compressor* - A compression algorithm.
 There are currently three supported
-algorithms: snappy, zlib and zstd.
+algorithms: snappy, zlib, and zstd.

 Specification
 =============